OysterBuoy/OysterBuoy.github.io/_posts/2015-11-30-Quaston-city-planning-WiP.md

 - The ruling body of clan representatives.
 - The clans in their capacity as entities.
   - Clan Beren
+    - Young leader, naive -
+    - Very influential family.
+    - Favoured by the council.
+    - Wants reform to include the new clans.
   - Clan Turen
+    - Middle aged leader, savvy -
+    - Declining influence.
+    - Recently driven out a family member for being a monster (jekyll and hyde)
+    - Wants to leave the city for somewhere else.
   - Clan Folkor
+    -
   - Clan Garrick
 - The new powerful clans not permitted in the ruling body.
+  - Clan Glossen
+  - Clan Redin
 - The wizards of the Enclave of Stone
 - The Guilds
   - The Cartographers